isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    defines the value in hex), or ``expr`` (which defines an expression that is evaluated for each incoming packet independently).

-   -  ``name`` - the name of the attribute.
+   -  ``name`` - is the name of the attribute.

-   -  ``type`` - the type of the attribute.
+   -  ``type`` - is the type of the attribute.
 Either the type or the name must be provided, and the attribute must be defined in the dictionary.

-   -  ``data`` - the first of three ways to specify the attribute content.
+   -  ``data`` - is the first of three ways to specify the attribute content.
       It specifies the textual representation of the attribute content.

-   -  ``raw`` - the second of three ways to specify the attribute content.
+   -  ``raw`` - is the second of three ways to specify the attribute content.
       It specifies the content in hexadecimal.

-   -  ``expr`` - the last of the three ways to specify the attribute content.
+   -  ``expr`` - is the last of the three ways to specify the attribute content.
       It specifies an evaluation expression on the DHCP query packet.
-      Currently this is restricted to the access service.

     Attributes are supported only for the access service.

 - The ``peer-updates`` boolean flag (default ``true``) controls whether lease updates coming from an active High-Availability (HA) partner should result in an accounting request.
-This may be desirable to remove duplicates if HA partners are configured to send request to the same RADIUS server.
+This may be desirable to remove duplicates if HA partners are configured to send requests to the same RADIUS server.
 The flag is only supported by the accounting service.
 The lease synchronization process at the startup of an HA node does not trigger a RADIUS accounting request, regardless of the value of this flag.

 - The ``max-pending-requests`` positive integer (default ``0``) limits the number of pending RADIUS requests.
-The value ``0`` means no limit.
-It is supported only by the access service. ``64`` can be a good value to set it to.
+It is supported only by the access service.
+  The value ``0`` means no limit; ``64`` is a recommended setting.

 For example, to specify a single access server available on localhost that uses ``"xyz123"`` as a secret, and tell Kea to send three additional